Prae-Flott/tutorial/ros2_setup.md

 export LANG=en_US.UTF-8
 ```

-At the step adding the ROS 2 apt repository to your system remove the universe step, it do not work for a debian os.
+2. At the step of adding the ROS 2 apt repository to your system remove the universe step, it do not work for a debian os.

 ```bash
 sudo apt install software-properties-common